Did you know you can make juice, sangria, and cold brew in your French press? Here's how

 Their detailed recipe gives more insight.
 Essentially, you layer your sangria fruit in the bottom of your French press, add alcohol, and pump the French press plunger to infuse the fruit and alcohol.
 You can then slowly press down on the plunger to filter out any bits of pulp or seeds and pour your smooth sangria into a glass with ice.

-Alex also uses a French press to extract juice from soft fruits like berries, oranges, or watermelon.
+Alex also uses a French press as an easy and simple way to extract juice from soft fruits like berries, oranges, or watermelons.
 Skin the fruit, press down slowly, and you can enjoy fresh juice.
 It can't touch the performance of the best juicers, but if you don't have hundreds of dollars to spend on a new masticating machine, you can get away with this budget-friendly hack.
 Alex even recommends using a French press to strain broth and rehydrate dried foods, too.

 Alex is a professional chef and food blogger from Ukraine.
 He's always looking for ways to simplify cooking in the kitchen, which is how he found out so many different ways to use the French press.